List of Ottoman grand viziers: First Constitutional Monarchy (1876–1878)

-İstibdat (1878–1908)
+Hamidian viziers (1878–1908)

 Abdul Hamid II suspended the constitution and parliament in the aftermath of the 1877–1878 Russo Turkish war, and ruled the Ottoman Empire for the next three decades in a personal dictatorship.
 Opposition politicians dubbed this era of Ottoman history as the era of İstibdat (despotism).
 Abdul Hamid revived the use of the title Başnazır, or Prime Minister, though he eventually settled on his government chiefs being called Sadr-ı Azam, or Grand Vizier.